Getting started with Snow Family devices - AWS Snowball Edge Developer Guide

 1. Retrieve your root user credentials

 Use the snowballEdge list-access-keys and snowballEdge get-secret-access-key to get your local credentials.
-For more information, see Getting Credentials.
+For more information, see Getting credentials for a Snow Family device.

 2. Configure the root user credential using aws configure